PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 # Section 3
 In this section we will present a summarized proof of our main theorem, namely, the Fundamental Theorem of Cubology.

-## Summarized Proof of the Fundamental Theorem of Cubology
+## Summarized Proof of the Fundamental Theorem of Cubology (group theory)

-We give a summary of the proofs we need, and the algorithms

 <!-- Begin with the cube in a solved state, and number the cube as such: